Afaque-Anwar-Azad/sensu-dynamic-event-mutator/README.md

 The Sensu dynamic event mutator enriches the event payload by seamlessly incorporating details of both labels and annotations.
-These specific labels and annotations information are sourced from the associated entity(event.entity.name), enriching the overall contextual information of the event payload.
+These specific labels and annotations data are sourced from the associated entity, enriching the overall contextual information of the event payload.

-Key enhancements to the event fields: event.entity.labels event.entity.annotations
+Key enhancements to the event payload are on event.Entity.Labels and event.Entity.Annotations

 ## Usage examples